The Hamilton-Jacobi-Bellman Equation in Economic Dynamics with a Non-Smooth Fiscal Policy

 \subsection{Sufficiency of the HJB Equation and Construction of the Solution}

 In this subsection, we examine the sufficiency of the HJB equation to determine the value function.
+First, we should mention an important example.
+Consider the case in which $u(c,k)=-1/c$ and $F(k,c)=\sqrt{k}-c$.
+The corresponding HJB equation is

-It can be easily shown that if $u(c)=-1/c$ and $F(k,c)=\sqrt{k}-c$, then $V(k)\equiv 0$ is automatically a classical solution to the HJB equation.
-However, it is not increasing.
-By Theorem 1, the value function $\bar{V}$ is an increasing solution to the HJB equation, and thus $\bar{V}\neq V$.
+and thus, $V\equiv 0$ is a classical solution to this equation.
+However, this function is not increasing.
+Note that, these $u$ and $F$ satisfies Assumptions 1-5.\footnote{For Assumption 5, choose $\theta=2$.} By Theorem 1, the value function $\bar{V}$ is an increasing solution to the HJB equation, and thus $\bar{V}\neq V$.
 This indicates that the usual uniqueness argument cannot be applied to our model, and, at least, the increasing requirement is crucial for the uniqueness result.

 We need two additional lemmas.
 The proofs of these lemmas are placed in the appendix.\footnote{Although Lemma \ref{Lemma7} may be a known result, the author could not find an appropriate reference.
 Fortunately, the proof of this result is relatively easy and short, and thus we put the proof into the appendix.}